anups1ngh/Palm-ai/README.md

 ## Introduction

+`This Package is now deprecated and not maintained`

 `palm-ai-helper` is a Node.js library that provides a simple interface for interacting with the Google Generative Language API for conversational generation.
 It simplifies the process of sending queries to the DiscussService of the Google Generative Language API.

 ## Installation